 At Sierra Pacific Orthopedics, we are dedicated to providing all our fellowship-trained and board-certified orthopedic experts, including our shoulder doctors, with every tool and resource they may need.
 This includes state-of-the-art technology, a dedicated staff, and the strength that comes from working side-by-side with a team of orthopedic experts.

 Our specialty-trained shoulder experts have dedicated their medical practices to patients with orthopedic issues, including those who need comprehensive shoulder care.
-Dr. Jerome Dunklin, Dr. Vincent Gomez, Dr. Eric Hanson, Dr. Benjamin Hendy, Dr. Erika Kuehn, Dr. Julia Lee, Dr. Michele Schulz, and Dr. Steven Thaxter are all trained in orthopedic surgery and the anatomy and function of the shoulder.
+Dr. Jerome Dunklin, Dr. Vincent Gomez, Dr. Eric Hanson, Dr. Benjamin Hendy, Dr. Zachary Hill, Dr. Erika Kuehn, Dr. Julia Lee, Dr. Michele Schulz, and Dr. Steven Thaxter are all trained in orthopedic surgery and the anatomy and function of the shoulder.
 They are proud to offer a variety of orthopedic care solutions, including shoulder surgery, to get you back to doing what you love.

-If you have a shoulder injury or issue that is concerning you, contact us today at (559) 256-5200 or schedule an appointment online to receive the specialized shoulder care you deserve.
+If you have a shoulder injury or issue that is concerning you, contact us today at (559) 256-5200 or request an appointment online to receive the specialized shoulder care you deserve.